Transatlantic Foreign and Security policy

 Forging Common Agendas

-Overall, participants have been encouraged that the Western alliance appeared in 2021 to be developing a common agenda.
+Overall, participants have been encouraged that the Western alliance appeared to be coming together on a common agenda after a spate of serious crises.

 “We’ve got the big issues on the table of our top institutions, and are having a dialogue on the most important items.”